thijnmens/thijnmens/README.md

-## 🎓 I'm an Junior Programmer at Fontys Eindhoven
+## 🎓 I'm an Learning Programmer at Fontys Eindhoven

-- 🔭 Currently developing a ranking system.
+- 🔭 Currently developing mods for ADOFAI.
 - 🌱 Still learning how to code properly.
 - 👯 I’m looking to collaborate with anyone on any project.
 - 💬 Ask me about anything.